Referee1536/discord-rp-tutorial/README.md

 3) Name the image.
 Try to make it short, as you'll need to type this in later.

 ### Install Node.js
 Next, we must install Node.js to be able to get our customized status up and running.
-Simply go to the [Node.js website](https://nodejs.org/), select your OS and download the latest version, open up the file, and follow the steps.
+Simply go to the [Node.js website](https://nodejs.org/), select your OS, download the latest version, open up the installer, and follow the steps.

 ### Download Code and Customize
 Yes, the fun part!
 Now, we get to the customization of your status, so that you can show it off and your friends will wonder how your status looks so good.